CalPlug/ESP8266_Load_Controller/Source Code/April2018Update/ESP8266 Application/README.md

 How to use AP mode
 =====

+*NOTE: EEPROM must first be initialized with the program initEEPROM.ino*

 The purpose of this AP mode script is to provide the control flow for saving credentials obtained via WiFiManager library to the EEPROM.
 There are 3 key functions in this control flow.